Cindy Williams

-Cynthia Jane Williams (August 22, 1947 – January 25, 2023) was an American actor.
+Cynthia Jane Williams (August 22, 1947 – January 25, 2023) was an American actress.
 She is best known for her role as Shirley Feeney on the television sitcoms Happy Days (1975–1979), and Laverne & Shirley (1976–1982).
 She also appeared in American Graffiti (1973), The Conversation (1974), Mr. Ricco (1975), and More American Graffiti (1979).

 Early life

 Williams was born in Van Nuys, Los Angeles on August 22, 1947.
-Her mother Cindy was a waitress and her father Beachard "Bill" Williams worked at an electronics manufacturing company.
+Her mother, Cindy, was a waitress and her father, Beachard "Bill" Williams, worked at an electronics manufacturing company.
 The family moved to Dallas when she was a year old and returned to Los Angeles when she was ten years old.
 She had a sister named Carol Ann.

 Williams wrote and acted at a church during childhood and later acted in productions at Birmingham High School; she graduated in 1965, a year behind Sally Field.
 She attended Los Angeles City College where she majored in theater.